HLAT: High-quality Large Language Model Pre-trained on AWS Trainium: Conclusion

 \section{Conclusion}

-In this paper, we pre-train \modelname, a 7 billion parameter large language model, using AWS \trainium~over 1.8 trillion tokens. \modelname~follows the decoder-only architecture and is trained with 64 AWS \emph{trn1.32xlarge} instances.
+In this paper, we pre-train \modelname, a family of 7 billion and 70 billion parameter large language models, using AWS \trainium~over $\sim$1.8 trillion tokens. \modelname~follows the decoder-only architecture and is trained with up to 256 Amazon EC2 \emph{trn1.32xlarge} instances.
 We evaluate the performance of \modelname~against popular open-source baseline models including LLaMA and OpenLLaMA on a variety of popular benchmarking tasks.
-We find that \modelname~achieves model quality on par with these baseline models.
-This work for the first time demonstrates that AWS \trainium~with NDTL is able to successfully pre-train high-quality LLMs with high efficiency and low cost.
+We find that \modelname~achieves model quality on par with these baseline models of similar sizes.
+This work demonstrates, for the first time, that AWS \trainium~with NxDT is able to successfully pre-train high-quality LLMs with high efficiency and low cost.